DLR-RM/BlenderProc/examples/amass_human_poses/README.md

 	1. `https://amass.is.tue.mpg.de/`
 	2. `https://mano.is.tue.mpg.de/`
 	3. `https://smpl.is.tue.mpg.de/`
-2. wait till receive the confirmation vie e-mail, once you confirm your account you can access download sections.
+2. Wait till you receive the confirmation vie e-mail, once you confirm your account you can access the download sections.
 3. download the following files which represent the body models and extract them inside folder `resources/AMASS/body_models`
 	1. from `https://smpl.is.tue.mpg.de/downloads` download the following file